 We then put them in the refrigerator for about 2 hours.

-After 5 hours of maintaining our smoker temperature of between 225 to 260 degrees, we reached our ribs internal temperature of 190 degrees.
+After 5 hours maintaining a smoker temperature between 225 and 260 degrees, we reached the internal temperature of our ribs at 190 degrees.

-If you're a beginner or have been smoking meats for a while this book is for you.
+If you're a beginner or have been smoking meats for a while, this book is

 This book is packed with information from David's years of experience.